EDIorg/EMLassemblyline/documentation/instructions.md

 ## Abstract
 [back to top](#contents)

-Open `my_workflow.R` in RStudio.
-This is a blank script for you to build an assembly line workflow, which can be revisited or modified for future assembly line runs.

 Open the file `abstract.txt` and write an abstract for your dataset.
 The abstract should cover what, why, when, where, and how for your dataset.
 Write your abstract in plain text.

 Do not use special characters, symbols, formatting, or hyperlinks (URLs are acceptable).
 The reason for this is that the EML schema only allows characters that are apart of the unicode character set.